-In the Fiscal Year (FY) 2020 Medicare Hospital Inpatient Prospective Payment Systems (IPPS) for Acute Care Hospitals and the Long-term Care Hospital (LTCH) Prospective Payment System Final Rule, CMS finalized changes to the Medicare Promoting Interoperability Programs for eligible hospitals, critical access hospitals (CAHs), and dual-eligible hospitals attesting to CMS.
+In the Fiscal Year (FY) 2021 Medicare Hospital Inpatient Prospective Payment Systems (IPPS) for Acute Care Hospitals and the Long-term Care Hospital (LTCH) Prospective Payment System Final Rule, CMS finalized changes to the Medicare Promoting Interoperability Program for eligible hospitals, critical access hospitals (CAHs), and dual-eligible hospitals attesting to CMS.

 The final rule adopted policies that will continue the advancement of certified electronic health record technology (CEHRT) utilization, further reduce burden, and increase interoperability and patient access to their health information.

-The EHR reporting period for new and returning participants attesting to CMS is a minimum of any continuous 90-day period, for both 2020 and 2021.
-Actions in the numerator and denominator of measures must be performed within a self-selected 90-day period in calendar year (CY) 2020.
+The EHR reporting period for new and returning participants attesting to CMS is a minimum of any continuous, self-selected, 90-day period.
 Eligible hospitals and CAHs must successfully attest to avoid a downward Medicare payment adjustment.

 Objectives and Measures

 Eligible hospitals, CAHs, and dual-eligible hospitals attesting to CMS will be required to report on four objectives.